Smooth quotients of principally polarized abelian varieties: Smooth quotients of principally polarized abelian varieties

 where $G$ acts on each factor $\NS(A_i)$ by pullback and on $\mathrm{Hom}(A_i,A_j)$ by $\tau\cdot f=\tau f\tau^{-1}$.
 We note that there are no $G$-invariant elements in $\mathrm{Hom}(A_i,A_j)$ since $G_i$ acts irreducibly on $A_i$ and trivially on $A_j$.

 Now, the coordinates of $\Theta$ with respect to the above decomposition are $G$-invariant.
 In particular, the coordinate of $\Theta$ in $\mathrm{Hom}(A_i,A_j)$ is 0.
-This implies that $\Theta$ splits as a direct sum of $G_i$-invariant principal polarizations $\Theta_i$ on each factor $A_i$.
-We can then apply Theorem \ref{thm ppav irred} to each factor. \end{proof}
+This implies that $\Theta$ splits as a sum of $G_i$-invariant principal polarizations $\Theta_i$ on each factor $A_i$.
+We can then apply Proposition \ref{thm ppav irred} to each factor. \end{proof}